Menu

 02.08.2023

-Recall that the activities of the scientific and educational center "Yenisei Siberia" are aimed at improving the environmental situation in Russia and decarbonizing industry.
+The activities of the Yenisei Siberia Scientific and Educational Center are aimed at improving the environmental situation in Russia and decarbonizing industry.
 The participants of the REC include 28 scientific and educational organizations and enterprises of the real sector of the economy.